nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 Before minting tokens, it's best to verify the upload to make sure everything can be retrieved correctly.

-You can use the `verify_upload` Candy Machine cli command, passing in the name of the local cache file.
+You can use the `verify_upload` Candy Machine CLI command, passing in the name of the local cache file.
 In the upload example we used the `-c example` flag to set the cache file name, so we'll use the same flag here:

 ```bash
 candy-machine verify_upload -e devnet -c example -k ~/.config/solana/devnet.json